What You Need to Know About Serving in Hawai'i

 We are on islands in the middle of the Pacific living in completely multicultural surroundings.
 Some congregations began to serve a particular ethnic group, but have since evolved to include a mix of people of, perhaps, Japanese, Korean, Chinese, Samoan, Hawaiian, Filipino, Mexican, and European descent.

-Though small, with 37 worship sites, and rural, with miles of open spaces on the five islands where we have congregations, we also reflect urban life.
+Though small - 36 Churches, 3 schools, a Camp, a Prison Ministry, and a Regional Houseless Ministry - and rural, with miles of open spaces on five islands, we also reflect urban life.
 Approximately 80% of Hawai‘i’s Episcopalians live in the metro area of Honolulu.
 As such, with more than 800,000 people, urban ministry is a major factor for many congregations in this missionary setting.

 For all inquiries about discerning ministry in the Episcopal Diocese of Hawai‘i, unless the position specifies otherwise, please contact the Rev. Cn.
 Alexander Graham.